-We are committed to providing equal opportunities in education for all students and our Disability Service exists to help students with disabilities.
-Our advisers will work with students to help steer them through any necessary screenings or assessments and can also provide a range of support for disabled students with specific learning disabilities.
+We are committed to providing equal opportunities in education for all students, and our Disability Service exists to help students with disabilities.
+Our advisers work with students to help steer them through any necessary screenings or assessments and can also provide a range of support for disabled students with specific learning disabilities.

-Disability Advisers can also assist with any application for the Disabled Students Allowance, liasing with appropriate funding bodies.
+Disability Advisers can also assist with any application for the Disabled Students Allowance, liaising with appropriate funding bodies.
 Advisers also have links with academic colleagues and other central services to raise awareness of disability issues and to ensure that appropriate support is available.